 What your lease covers

-The lease describes your property, including any garden, garage, shed or parking space.
-It also includes a plan showing the area of your property (the 'demise'), the block and the estate for the purpose of calculating service charges.
+Your lease describes your property, including any garden, garage, shed or parking space.
+It also includes a plan showing the area of your property (the 'demise'), the block and the estate, for the purpose of calculating service charges.

 Your lease is divided into sections called 'schedules'.
 Each schedule sets out the conditions and responsibilities that apply to you as the shared owner and to us as the freeholder (landlord).